Credit Union vs. Bank: 8 Key Differences

 Credit Union vs. Bank: What’s the Difference?

-Credit unions have a different ownership structure: They are nonprofit and member-owned, meaning dividends, though small, are passed along to every single member instead.
+Credit unions offer a different ownership structure: They are nonprofit and member-owned, meaning dividends, though small, are passed along to every single member.
 Credit union members have voting power and can elect members to the board of directors to ensure they are represented in the credit union’s decisions.
+Credit unions also benefit from the Credit Union National Association, which lobbies at the state and federal level for credit unions.

 1. Interest Rates

-The biggest draw of credit unions is the higher interest rates they pay.
-Because credit unions are member-focused, they prioritize higher interest rates on checking accounts, savings accounts, CDs and money market accounts.
+The biggest draw of credit unions as a financial institution is the higher interest rates they pay.
+Because credit unions are member-focused, they prioritize higher interest rates on your all your credit union accounts, including a checking account, savings account, CDs and money market account.

 Banks, on the other hand — especially national banks — have high overhead and are profit-driven, so they pay lower interest rates on their bank accounts.